 It was that time of the year when the earthy scents and the tranquility of raindrops, tapping on the rooftop, sent lethargic drab on the souls and body of mortal men.
 Efua could hear the splash of the rain against her window, as she slipped out of the tattered blanket that served as a covering for her and her husband.

 Her half opened eyes stared at the gigantic wall clock, hanging limply on the dullish wall.
-It was about 4:20 a.m., she had overslept.
+It was about 4:20 a.m.
 She tried to sit up, then gasped in pain.
-Her stiffened joints and aching parts, sent her curling back into the warm blanket as she pressed herself against her husband.
+Her stiffened joints and aching parts, sent her curling back into the warm blanket, as she pressed herself against her husband.

 Mr. Ehis, who was roused by the whining sound her body made with the springy bed, got irritated.
-“It’s about 4:30 a. m.”
-He scowled.
+“It’s almost 4:30 a. m.”
+He scowled, as he fixed his gaze on the clock.

 The hate in his voice made her shudder.
 It sent cold shivers down her spine.
 As she struggled to get her aching parts and somewhat dislocated bones together, she could faintly recall the events of the preceding hour.